 Stay positive and have gratitude.

-Dr. Jan McBarron was born, raised, married and received her medical doctorate in Philadelphia.
+Dr. Jan McBarron (Duke and The Doctor) was born, raised, married and received her medical doctorate in Philadelphia.
 As newlyweds she and her husband Duke moved to Georgia.
 She started her own medical practice, Georgia Bariatrics specializing in Medical Bariatrics, non-surgical weight loss.
-In addition to her full-time medical practice, she and her husband co-hosted Duke & The Doctor.
+In addition to her full-time medical practice, she and her husband co-hosted Duke and The Doctor.
 The radio show was recognized by Talkers Magazine for many years as one of the top 100 most influential nationally syndicated radio shows.
 In addition to being a published author, she has received countless awards including the Girl Scouts Women of Achievement, Top Doctor in Atlanta and Columbus Georgia, Distinguished Alumni for Entrepreneurship by Hahnemann Drexel Medical University, and the Clinician of the Year from the Natural Product Association.

 After 30 years of successful practice, Dr. Jan McBarron has retired from seeing patients in private practice.
 She continues her work as a writer, consultant, public speaker and commanding presence on social media, U tube twitter and more.
 She and her husband have relocated to Nevada where they enjoy hiking, tennis, weightlifting, and traveling.